kjans123/ImageProcessorS18/README.md

 gunicorn --bind 0.0.0.0:5000 ProcessServer:app
 ```
 ## App
+Use this [link](http://cps_imageprocessors18.surge.sh/) to simply utilize the already deployed version of the app.
+However, if you wish to make edits and run the app locally follow the proceeding steps:

 To run the app locally first make sure you are within the frontend folder
 ```
 cd frontend
 ```
 Make sure you have Node.JS installed on your machine.
-Use this link to install it if you haven't already.
+Use this [link](https://nodejs.org/en/) to install it if you haven't already.
 Then, run
 ```
 npm install
 ```